Credit: Siddhartha Pathak

 Originally called the Caltech Innovation Initiative (CI2), in 2017 the program was renamed the Rothenberg Innovation Initiative (RI2) in honor of Caltech Trustee James F. Rothenberg and his wife Anne Rothenberg.
 The Rothenbergs have supported the CI2 program since its inception in 2009, and their generous endowed gift will provide ongoing, essential seed funding for research that addresses pivotal problems and could lead to commercially useful technologies.
 These internal grants give Caltech faculty support to develop bold ideas, bridging the gap between early-stage research and the proof of concept data often required for later-stage government support or venture capital investment necessary to introduce a novel technology into the marketplace.

 Although the activities of this program are not limited to any particular area of science or engineering, RI2 has in the past supported energy and green technologies, information technology, neuroscience, biomedicine, biotechnology, and nanomaterial research projects.
+If you are interested in joining the Rothenbergs in support of the RI2 program, please visit our Supporting Innovation page.

 RI2 awards are intended to provide support for up to two years with up to $250,000 in total funding (two years of support at $125,000 a year).
 Requests for a second year of funding are considered based on competitive review of both new and renewal proposals.